 |17||Halifax, Nova Scotia||7:00 AM||6:00 PM|

 **Please note that this itinerary is subject to change at any time, including port of call changes.
 Please call a Personal Vacation Manager with any questions.

 Day 1 – Arrive Reykjavik

-Upon arrival at the airport, you will be met and greeted by your guide in the arrival hall.
-Enjoy breakfast before you are transferred to the Blue Lagoon Spa to relax and recuperate after your flight.
+Upon arrival, you will be met and greeted by your guide.
+Enjoy breakfast before you are transferred to the Blue Lagoon Spa to relax and recuperate.
 Considered one of the 25 Wonders of the World, the Blue Lagoon is truly a unique experience – warm, mineral-rich geothermal water in the middle of a black lava field.
 The high natural levels of silica and minerals give the Lagoon its rich blue color and is wonderful for your skin.
 A visit to the Blue Lagoon is invigorating whether one bathes there surrounded by snow in the middle of winter or in the long summer daylight.
 Remember to pack your bathing suit and a change of clothes in your carry-on luggage.
 Towels, lockers and showers will be provided.
 After relaxing at the Lagoon, you will be taken to your hotel for check-in.
 After check-in, you’ll have time to get settled in and relax before joining your fellow travelers for a welcome dinner.
 (B, D)

 Note: if you wish to spend more time in Reykjavik, ask your Personal Vacation Manager about the optional hotel extension – which will add one night to your Reykjavik hotel stay.